Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Applications

+where $E(F)$ denotes the edge set of graph $F$.
+The quantity $t(F,\kappa )$ can be interpreted the ``density of $F$ in $\kappa$'', and we will give a more intuitive representation of $t(F,\kappa)$ involving random graphs later.

-The corner stone of dense graph theory is that if $t(F,G_n)$ converges for every $F$, then there is a standard kernel $\kappa$ such that $\lim t(F,G_n) = t(F,\kappa)$.
-We can therefore say that \emph{$\kappa$ is the limit of the graph sequence $(G_n)$}.
-Note, however, that $\kappa$ is usually not unique; we refer again to \cite{Borgs2008,Borgs2012} on how to characterise the equivalence classes of standard kernels representing the same graph limits.
+One of the key results of dense graph theory (see, for example, Borgs, Chayes, Lov{\'a}sz, S{\'o}s and Vesztergombi \cite{Borgs2008}, Theorem~3.1) is the following.
+If $t(F,G_n)$ converges for every $F$, that is, if $(G_n)$ is a Cauchy sequence with respect to $d$, then there is a standard kernel $\kappa$ such that $\lim t(F,G_n) = t(F,\kappa)$ for every $F$.
+We can therefore say that \emph{$\kappa$ is a limit of the graph sequence $(G_n)$}.
+Analogous to the fact that there are graphs that are isomorphic to each other, there can (and typically will) be several standard kernels representing the same limit.
+Therefore, an additional step of forming equivalence classes of standard kernels is necessary to obtain the actual completion of the metric space $(\cF,d)$.
+Since we do not need this we refer again to Borgs, Chayes, Lov{\'a}sz, S{\'o}s and Vesztergombi \cite{Borgs2008,Borgs2012} on how to characterise these equivalence classes.

-Let now $K_n$ be the complete graph of size $n$, and let $C_n$ be the cycle graph of size $n$. \cite{Chung1989} proved the surprising result that if \be{ t(K_2,G_n) \to p\quad\text{and}\quad t(C_4,G_n) \to p^4 } for some $0<p\leq 1$, then \be{ t(F,G_n) \to p^{e(F)} } for \emph{any} graph $F$ where $e(F)$ is the number of edges in $F$.
-That is, in the dense case, the limiting densities of edges and $4$-cycles determine whether the limit is an (infinite) homogeneous \ER\ random graph.
-In other words, $\kappa\equiv p$ is the only standard kernel with $t(K_2,\kappa) = p$ and $t(C_4,\kappa)= p^4$; see \cite{Lovasz2011} for generalisations of these findings.
-This suggests that we may use the number of edges and $4$-cycles in a finite graph as test statistics.
+So far, all graphs have been non-random.
+If now $(G_n)$ is a sequence of random graphs defined on a common probability space $\Omega$, we will be interested in statements of the form ``$(G_n)$ converges to $\kappa$ almost surely'', meaning that with probability $1$, the realisation of a sequence $G_1(\omega),G_2(\omega),\dots$ converges to $\kappa$ in the sense introduced above.
+Although it is possible to allow for $\kappa$ to be random as well, we will only consider fixed $\kappa$ in what follows.

+For a given standard kernel $\kappa$, there is an elegant sampling procedure to create random graphs that converge to $\kappa$ almost surely.
+Let $U_1,U_2,\dots$ be a sequence of independent random variables that are uniformly distributed on the interval $[0,1]$.
+To construct $G_n$, connect vertices $i$ and $j$ with probability $\kappa (U_i,U_j)$, independently of all other edges.
+We denote the distribution of the graph $G_n$ obtained in this way by $G(n,\kappa)$ and it is clear that $G(n,p)$ for $0\leq p\leq1$ can be identified with $G(n,\kappa)$ for $\kappa\equiv p$, the constant standard kernel.
+Note that the edges of $G(n,\kappa)$ are conditionally independent given $U_1,\dots,U_n$, but in general not unconditionally independent.
+It is now easy to verify that, if $G_n\sim G(n,\kappa)$, then

+Furthermore, we have the following concentration result, which, by Borell--Cantelli, immediately implies that $(G_n)$ converges to $\kappa$ almost surely.